NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script changes group ownership to school for the file hello
+this script gives execution permissions for all users to only subdirectories